betagouv/mon-entreprise/CONTRIBUTION.md

 https://github.com/atom/atom/blob/master/CONTRIBUTING.md#git-commit-messages

-- 🎨 `:art:` when improving the format/structure of the code
+- 🎨 `:art:` when working on the app's visual style
 - 🐎 `:racehorse:` when improving performance
 - 📝 `:memo:` when writing docs
 - 🐛 `:bug:` when fixing a bug